 Civil War Generals

 More than 1,000 Union and Confederate generals fought and served during the course of the Civil War.
-Whether Union or Confederate, each general considered himself an American, and each fought for for his ideals and beliefs during America's darkest hour.
+Whether Union or Confederate, each general considered himself an American, and each fought for his ideals and beliefs during America's darkest hour.
 The generals, moreover, were not immune from death or wounds.
 These men, whether Rebel or Yankee, truly led by example and their respective military service records confirm it.
-North Carolina, for example, lost nearly 1 in 3 of its generals in killed or wounded, and it was the highest loss for any state in America.
+North Carolina, for instance, lost nearly 1 in 3 of its generals in killed or wounded, and it was the highest loss for any state in America.

 In the below list of generals, the following information is provided: biography (some generals include two or more biographies), history, photographs, pictures, historical markers, paintings, monuments, and Union and Confederate compiled military service records (CMSR).
 (Includes some previously rare non-published material.)
 In addition, as time permits, the webmaster and editors will be adding previously non-published material, so you are encouraged to bookmark for updates.